 The HSE advises workers to use the ‘APC’ (Avoid, Protect and Check) approach when it comes to looking after your hands.
 Logically therefore, you should avoid direct contact between unprotected hands and substances, products and wet work where this is sensible and practical.
 You should also protect the skin as avoiding contact will not always be possible.
 Always check your hands for the first signs of itchy, dry or red skin.

 For some people, gloves might be the answer.
 But for many jobs, gloves are simply not suitable, and for some heating and plumbing installers, the gloves themselves can cause problems.
 Uriticaria can be a reaction to gloves and can cause an almost immediate raised, itchy rash that can also cause tingling and burning.
 For those times when gloves cannot be used, again quick removal of the irritants is the only solution.
 These type of workers need a hand cleaning wipe that’s going to get rid of the mess first time, allowing them to just crack on.
 Furthermore, these wipes must be preservative free as some wipes contain an ingredient that is an irritant too.

-The Big Wipes range has been assessed to the latest EU Regulation 1223/2009 for cosmetic products with zero levels of irritation recorded during controlled testing by dermatologists.
+The Big Wipes range has been assessed to the latest EU Regulation 1223/2009 for cosmetic products.
+Dermatologists recorded zero levels of irritation during controlled testing.
 The range also offers >99.9% antibacterial protection for your skin.
-All Big Wipes are used without water and thus are perfect for on-site use where water isn’t available.
+All Big Wipes are used without water and thus are perfect on-site where water isn’t available.